dansage/dansage/README.md

 # 👋 Hi, I’m Daniel
 I am software developer with networking and technical support experience in the suburbs of Chicago, IL.

-- I' m currently working as a Network Engineer for [CUSD 200][1] in Wheaton, IL
+- I'm currently working as a Network Engineer for [Glen Ellyn School District 41][1] in Glen Ellyn, IL
 - In my free time I am expanding my knowledge of Go and container-based deployment

 <hr>